Chiang Mai Chiang Mai Province, Thailand Travel Guide

 Kew Mae Pan Nature Trail: A moderate, guided loop trail with stunning cloud forest views (sometimes closed rainy season).
 Ang Kan Ecological Trail: An easy boardwalk through a mossy cloud forest.

-Numerous tour operators present multi-day treks into the mountains, often including hill tribe village visits and overnight stays.
-These range from moderate to challenging.
+Numerous tour operators present multi-day treks into the mountains, typically with hill tribe village visits and overnight stays.
+These range from from moderate to difficult.

 Always choose reputable tour operators for adventure activities, checking their safety records and certifications.
 Ensure you have appropriate travel insurance covering such activities.